Cypresslin/book-repair-rolleiflex622/en/disassemble_compur.md

 ![shutter component](../images/P1100492.JPG)
 Do not forget to push the spring in this green circle back in when assembling it.
 Also, these five shutter blades could come off easily, any bents on them will cause shutter malfunctions, please be cautious.

-Apply some grease oil to the gears here, and shutter works better:
+Apply some lubricants to the gears here and shutter works better (just apply a little bit, otherwise the oil might get to some unwanted places).
+Don't forget to clean it first if needed, oil + dust is sometimes the cause of this kind of erratic behaviour, people say high grade isopropyl alcohol can do the job.
+However this camera just need some lubricants:
 ![gears](../images/P1100489.JPG)

 Another side of the shutter component: